Introduction

 What Can You Do to Protect Your Privacy?

-You can also install browser extensions that block cookies from being placed on your computer.
-These extensions will prevent cookies from being set by the websites you visit.
+For those who desire an additional layer of security, you can install browser extensions that act as a bulwark against cookies being implanted onto your computer.
+These extensions serve to forestall cookies from being set by the websites that you frequent.

-Finally, you can opt-out of targeted advertising altogether by visiting the Digital Advertising Alliance’s website and following the instructions there.
+As a final resort, you can opt-out of targeted advertising altogether by visiting the Digital Advertising Alliance’s website and adhering to the stipulations proffered therein.

 Cookie Tracking Regulations

-Similarly, under California Consumer Act Privacy (CCPA), companies that collect data from California residents must disclose their use of cookies and obtain consent if they sell this data to third parties.
+The California Consumer Act Privacy (CCPA) represents yet another milestone in the sphere of data privacy.
+Under this legislation, companies that collect data from California residents must divulge their use of cookies and obtain explicit consent if they sell this data to third parties.

-Not only that but along with GDPR and CCPA, the ePrivacy Regulation is also in effect as of May 25, 2018.
-This regulation is designed to protect the privacy of electronic communications and will have a significant impact on the use of cookie tracking.
+As if that weren’t enough, the ePrivacy Regulation entered into effect on May 25, 2018, further amping up the stakes for cookie tracking.
+This regulation is primarily designed to safeguard the privacy of electronic communications and could exert a profound influence on the use of cookie tracking.

-The law requires websites to obtain consent from users before storing or accessing information through cookie tracking on their devices.
-This means that if you want to store cookies on EU users’ computers, you must first obtain their consent.
+The ePrivacy Regulation demands that websites secure users’ consent before storing or accessing information via cookie tracking on their devices.
+In other words, if you aspire to store cookies on EU users’ computers, you must first secure their consent.

 How to Get Consent for Cookie Tracking

-Another way to get consent is to add a popup to your website that appears when users first visit.
-This popup should explain what cookies are and why you’re using them.
+Another effective method involves implementing a popup that appears the moment users visit your website.
+The popup should offer a clear explanation of what cookies are and why you’re using them.
 It should also include a link to your privacy policy.

-Finally, you can add a checkbox to your website’s forms that users must tick before submitting their information.
-This checkbox should explain what cookies are and why you’re using them.
-It should also include a link to your privacy policy.
+Last but not least, you may choose to incorporate a checkbox into your website’s forms.
+This checkbox must be ticked by users before submitting their information.
+Naturally, the checkbox should explicate what cookies are and why you’re using them.
+Furthermore, it should feature a link to your privacy policy to leave no stone unturned.

 Bonus Lesson: Super Cookies